 Angelina said an anonymous caller told her Frank died from antifreeze poisoning.
 Sadly, Angelina is on death row, because the call did not appear on her cell phone records.

-Boyfriend survived to learn that his girlfriend could not get pregnant.
-A jury sentenced Judy Buenoano to death.
+Meanwhile, her boyfriend survived to learn that his girlfriend could not get pregnant.
+Finally, A Florida jury sentenced Judy Buenoano to death.

 Adultery, Murder, Guilt